gelosie/jdic/src/incubator/screensaver/README.txt

 Revision History
 ----------------
+Development version (CVS)
+    * Added support for HGROUP and VGROUP in settings dialog.

 Version 0.2 - June 22, 2005
     * Added JOGL (OpenGL) Screensaver Startup Kit and corresponding APIs This allows developers to write OpenGL 3D screensavers in Java!